andygock/auth-server/README.md

 Refer to [dotenv documentation](https://github.com/motdotla/dotenv#readme) for formatting.

 You can define a custom auth routine in `auth.js`.
 See `auth.example.js` for an example.
-If you don't configure a `auth.js` it will use default simgple `AUTH_PASSWORD` password based authentication.
+If you don't configure a `auth.js` it will use default simple `AUTH_PASSWORD` password based authentication.

 ## Development